• About

 14 Thursday Apr 2011

-Posted by growingupjulia in Baked Goods
+Posted Baked Goods

-I am very late to the cupcake party.
+inI am very late to the cupcake party.

 My mother did not make them for me as a child.
 I would have them occasionally at a party or other festive event, but cupcakes and I rarely crossed paths.
 Now don’t get me wrong, I love cupcakes but they just were not a part of my family’s desert repertoire.